Rage997/DICOM-Viewer/README.md

 # 3D DICOM Visualiser

 A modern, browser-based medical imaging viewer for visualizing DICOM files in 2D and 3D.
-Built with privacy in mind - all processing happens 100% client-side with no server uploads required.
+Built with privacy in mind.
+All processing happens 100% client-side with no server uploads required.
 Free and open-source.

+This project was built as a learning tool to explore DICOM parsing, volumetric rendering, and GPU-accelerated visualization techniques in the browser.
+It is not intended for clinical or diagnostic use.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)